-An internal talent pipeline is a pool of candidates within an organization who may be ready to fill internal positions throughout company.
+An internal talent pipeline is a pool of candidates within an organisation who may be ready to fill internal positions throughout company.
 It specifically matches internal prospective candidates with upcoming roles.

-Unlike a staffing strategy may look at the projected staffing needs for a business, an internal talent pipeline will look to fill the projected roles from within the organization.
+Unlike a staffing strategy may look at the projected staffing needs for a business, an internal talent pipeline will look to fill the projected roles from within the organisation.

-As a result, employees are more likely to remain within the organization, driving business growth.
+As a result, employees are more likely to remain within the organisation, driving business growth.

-The best companies who build effective internal talent pipelines are People Companies
+The best companies that build effective internal talent pipelines are People Companies

-It’s no surprise that successful fast-growth organizations are often the best at keeping top talent.
+It’s no surprise that successful fast-growth organisations are often the best at keeping top talent.

 1. Use People Marketing to keep top talent

 You might have consumer marketing techniques in place to attract and keep customers, but do you have employer branding and People Marketing strategies in place to attract and keep internal talent?

 Understanding how you build an environment in which people love to work is vital to retain the best.

 The best People Companies use techniques from marketing and apply them to HR and People strategies to ensure they’re building workforce experiences that resonate to keep the best talent.